abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

 Starter dependencies take their version from `spring-boot-starter-parent`'s parent `spring-boot-dependencies` which has `<dependencyManagement>` section and lists versions for every Spring internal dependency, and starters add those dependencies transitively under the hood to the project.

 {{% notice note %}}
-Transitively adding dependencies is slightly different from the whole "managed dependencies" (`<dependencyManagement>`) discussed below, since in that we need to explicitly declare `<dependencies>` in the project POM too since they aren't automatically added.
+Transitively adding dependencies is slightly different from the whole "managed dependencies" (`<dependencyManagement>`) discussed below, since in that we need to explicitly declare `<dependencies>` in the project POM too since they aren't automatically added unlike starters.
 {{% /notice %}}

 We can also override starter's transitive dependencies by explicitly defining them in `<dependencies>` section and specifying the `<version>`.
 Maven takes the closest definition (_Dependency Mediation_) of a dependency, which is this one.